kallelaakso/next-auth-drizzle-adapter/README.md

 This repo is a quick playground version of an adapter for using Drizzle ORM & Postgres with next-auth package.

-This is code is not production-ready but can be used for playing around with Drizzle and Postgres.
+This is code is not production-ready but can be used for playing around with Next-Auth, Drizzle ORM and Postgres.

+Use at your own risk.

 ## How to use